souzaitor/Assembly/README.md

 Os arquivos e atividades são baseados no material do livro:

 Kip R. Irvine. **Assembly Language for x86 Processors**.
 6. ed.
 Florida International University, 2011.

+## Créditos
+Autor: Heitor Souza

+## Copyright
+This project is licensed under the terms of the MIT license.